Bkim-git/Bkim-git.github.io/_posts/2025-04-20-first-post.md

 ### 24 March 2025 – [DfW v1.1](https://doi.org/10.5281/zenodo.15861158)
 - **Input Video Format Update**
-  The required input video format has been updated from a compressed NumPy archive (`*.npz`) to standard video formats such as `*.mov` or `*.mp4`, improving compatibility and usability.
+  The required input video format has been updated from a compressed NumPy archive (`*.npz`) to standard video formats such as `*.mov` or `*.mp4`.

 - **Coordinate System Handling**
   Previously, local spatial coordinates (`xi`, `yi`) were embedded within the `.npz` file as 2D arrays matching the video resolution.
-In the updated version, spatial referencing is now provided via a separate `extent.txt` file, formatted as:
+In the updated version, spatial referencing is now provided via a separate `extent.txt` file, formatted as: [`xmin xmax ymin ymax`].
-  `xmin xmax ymin ymax`.

 - **Configuration Management**
   Required parameters are no longer hardcoded in `init.py`.
-All runtime configurations are now specified in a standalone `config.yaml` file, improving modularity, version control, and transparency.
+All runtime configurations are now specified in a standalone `config.yaml` file.

 - **Visualization Enhancement**
-  Results can now be overlaid on satellite imagery using an optional `basemap.png` file, allowing for improved geospatial interpretability of the outputs.
+  Results can now be overlaid on satellite imagery using an optional `basemap.png` file.

 - **Ground Truth Input Flexibility**
   Ground truth data can now be provided in multiple formats: